dcaulton/cv_worker/README.md

 - cv_worker and all its dependencies are installed on WORKER_NODE
 - cv_worker_config.py is run on WORKER_NODE to set the system up to receive tasks.
 - WORKER NODE is put on the network and is ready to perform work
+- If the user is interfacing with WORKER NODE via a third party system as an 'calls_back' worker, the user configures the call_back info, including the url of the third party system and any proxies that might be needed.

+At task execution time:
-If the user is interfacing with WORKER NODE via a third party system, the user registers WORKER NODE with that third party system.
-Or, a clever third party system could be designed to poll for WORKER NODE and automatically start talking with it when it comes up at its expected host/port/ip address.
+- If the user is interfacing with WORKER NODE via a third party system as an 'accepts_calls' worker, the user registers WORKER NODE with that third party system.
+- if the system is set to 'call_back_upon_request', the user presses the physical button on WORKER NODE, or uses the dashboard to initiate the callback to the third party system.
+Otherwise WORKER NODE will poll the third party system at regular intervals.

 ## Install requirements: